Why Is Saying “No” So Hard For Me?

 If I could give some advice to those looking for counseling, it would be to recognize your strengths and what areas you may need to learn coping skills in prior to doing trauma work.
 Doing the prep work first, helps the trauma work go so much easier.
 It’s still hard work, but you will feel supported through the process and able to cope and work through the emotions and thoughts that come up.

-I hope this helps you find the right trauma therapist for you in Crescent City or online.
+I hope this helps you find the right trauma therapist for you in Eureka or online.
 If you are still feeling stuck, feel free to call me at (707) 954- 7060 for a free 15 minute consultation.
 I’d be happy to hear about what is happening and help direct you to the right person.
 If you are looking for help with anxiety counseling, depression counseling, or trauma counseling, you can read more about how I help here.

 Why Do I Have So Much More Anger Than I Used To?